Ultimo (Marvel Comics): First appearance

-The Mandarin later discovers Ultimo in a dormant Chinese volcano and reprograms him as a servant.
+The Mandarin later discovers Ultimo in a dormant volcano in China and reprograms him as a servant.
 Ultimo vanquishes a force of Chinese soldiers sent to dispatch the Mandarin and nearly destroys Iron Man, but is drawn back into the volcano.
 The volcano has been destabilized by his activity and erupts, swallowing the robot whole in a conflagration of red-hot lava.
 This proved not to be enough to destroy him, however.

 Ultimo is then sent by the Mandarin to assist the Living Laser who was attacking Africa, and battled Thor and Hawkeye after emerging from a volcano.
 He was able to separate Thor from Mjolnir, but Hawkeye distracted him long enough for Blake to transform back to Thor, after which Ultimo was knocked into the volcano, which Thor closed.
 Ultimo was then sent by the Mandarin to attack the Yellow Claw and Loc Do, and battled Iron Man and Sunfire.
 Ultimo was next sent by the Mandarin to attack Washington, D.C.
 Ultimo fights both Iron Man and the rest of the Avengers, even on the Capitol Mall, before finally being dumped in yet another volcano.
 He is not heard from for years after that, until he's revealed to be the cause for a series of earth tremors in California.
 Over the years, he has drifted across the entire length of the continental plate, absorbing geothermal energy to power himself.
 The then-current version of Iron Man (the remote-controlled NTU-150) proves no match for Ultimo, and is torn to pieces — and the cybernetic backlash to the nervous system renders Tony Stark comatose.